topranks/timewarpgw/README.md

 So we get down to the question, could this work without EVPN?
 What is it about EVPN that enables it?

 I had some ideas, but I wanted to test it out, and also see if maybe I could find any config knobs that would have made it possible with typical gear in the past.

+### Lab setup

 My go-to for all labs these days is [container lab](https://containerlab.dev/), which is amazing, but alas the main virtual-device I wanted to use for this one was Cisco [IOSvL2](https://docs.gns3.com/docs/using-gns3/beginners/switching-and-gns3/#iosvl2), which is a virtual Cisco switch, not unlike the Catalyst series of old, which comes with Cisco's [VIRL](https://learningnetwork.cisco.com/s/virl).
 It just felt to me the right platform and device to be using to test this "could we do this back in the day" hypothesis.

 There are no [vrnetlab](https://github.com/vrnetlab/vrnetlab) images to get IOSvL2 up and running quickly in containerlab, and not wanting to spend too much time on things I went back to the old reliable, [GNS3](https://www.gns3.com/).
 This allowed me to quickly get a network of 5 switches built, connected as shown in the diagram at the top of the page.
 I configured all the links between switches as layer-2 "trunks", but I set up a separate, dedicated vlan for each link on which I enabled OSPF.
 So I sort of got an OSPF topology as if I had direct routed links everywhere, but using the vlan ints so I could also trunk other vlans.